-Managing the effects of cancer treatment
+Managing the effects of cancer and treatment

-Managing the effects of cancer treatment
+Managing the effects of cancer and treatment

-Side effects are problems you may get because of your cancer treatment.
+Side effects are problems you may get because of your cancer and treatment.
 These effects depend on the type of treatment you have and can range from mild to severe.
 Information in this section may support with some of those problems.

 Find out more